ptenteromano/k8s/README.md

 Code for the bootdev course on docker.
 Contains a load balancer, Go server and a python script.
 Docker building, managing, running, and publishing.

 ### /bootdev_k8s
+Code for the bootdev course on k8s.
+Contains web, api and crawler configurations.
+K8s deployments, services, configmaps, and ingress, namespaces, etc.